Deed3Labs/Protocol-Agreements/README.md

-# Protocol Agreements - Representing Real Property Rights On-Chain 📄
+# Protocol Agreements - The Deed Protocol

 This repository contains the legal agreements for **The Deed Protocol**.
 These agreements formalize and enforce real property rights on-chain, ensuring that transactions related to real estate are legally binding and transparent.
 By leveraging smart contract technology, Protocol Agreements provide a secure, immutable, and accessible way to manage legal documents for real estate transactions.